WOA-Project/SurfaceDuo-Guides/InstallWindows/ReinstallWindows-SurfaceDuo2.md

 - Do not run all commands at once.
 - Do not commit *any* typo with *any* commands.
 - Be familiar with command line interfaces.
-- When using TWRP, it is normal and expected for the phone to be detected as a Xiaomi phone and for touch to not work.
+- When using TWRP, it is normal and expected for the phone to be detected as an Asus phone and for touch to not work.

 **THIS WILL WIPE ALL YOUR WINDOWS DATA**